Simon-He95/to-tailwindcss/README.md

 - if your project not found `tailwind.config.ts` or `tailwind.config.js`, the extension will not be activated

-- Support css in the design draft directly through the shortcut key `Mac`? `cmd+alt+v` : `ctrl+alt+v` is automatically converted to tailwindcss, and will be automatically processed into in-line tailwindcss format or class form according to your location.
+- Support css in the design draft directly through the shortcut key `Mac`? `cmd+alt+x` : `ctrl+alt+x` is automatically converted to tailwindcss, and will be automatically processed into in-line tailwindcss format or class form according to your location.

 ## :coffee: